zkade0/zkade0/README.md

-- 👋 Hi, I’m @zkade0
+- 👋 Hi, I’m Kaden (@zkade0)
-- 👀 I’m interested in cyber security
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning computer science and tinkering with networking and cybersecurity.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything, really.
+I'm still learning, but I'm always willing to help.
 - 📫 How to reach me DM me on GitHub or Twitter @_kade__4

 <!---